-We are pleased to announce the first ten guests of the 2018 Forum: Alessandro Baricco (writer, Italy), Natalia Koliada of the Belarus Free Theatre (theatre company in exile, Belarus), Achille Mbembe (philosopher, Cameroon), Flavia Kleiner (political activist, Switzerland), Wolfgang Tillmans (visual artist, Germany), Zaki Nusseibeh (politician, United Arab Emirates), Madi Maxwell Libby (spoken word artist, UK), Artur Zmijewski (visual artist, Poland), Rem Koolhaas (architect, the Netherlands), Wende Sneijders (singer, the Netherlands).
+We are pleased to announce some of the inspiring guests of the 2018 Forum: Alessandro Baricco (writer, Italy), Natalia Koliada of the Belarus Free Theatre (theatre company in exile, Belarus), Flavia Kleiner (political activist, Switzerland), Wende Sneijders (singer, the Netherlands), Wolfgang Tillmans (visual artist, Germany), Madi Maxwell Libby (spoken word artist, UK), Rem Koolhaas (architect, the Netherlands), and Pulitzer Prize winner Sergey Ponomarev (journalist/photograpgher, Russia).

 Besides films, debates and lectures, the Forum has much more to offer.
-Architects Rem Koolhaas and Stephan Petermann have developed a Eurolab where designers, advertisement makers and artists collaborate on rebranding Europe.
+Architects Rem Koolhaas and Stephan Petermann and photographer Wolfgang Tillmans have developed a Eurolab where designers, advertisement makers and artists collaborate on rebranding Europe.
 Ivo van Hove is developing a new theatre play on the theme of identity for the series Sign of the Times, which will be performed during the Forum.
-A cultural exchange programme with museum directors from Europe and the Middle East, along with programmes featuring the Visual Research Centre in Kiev, the Iron Curtain Project and the organisation of the Spoken Beat Night will also be held between 31 May and 3 June.
-Check the website for the definitive line-up: www.cultureforum.eu.
+A cultural exchange programme with museum experts from Europe and the Middle East, along with programmes featuring the Visual Research Centre in Kiev, the Iron Curtain Project and the organisation of the Spoken Beat Night will also be held between 31 May and 3 June.
+Check the website for the complete programme and line-up: www.cultureforum.eu.